bigmoves/quickslice/docs/tutorial.md

 }
 ```

-When this mutation runs, Quickslice:
+Quickslice:

-1. **Writes to the user's PDS**: The record is created in their personal data repository
+1. **Writes to the user's PDS**: Creates the record in their personal data repository
-2. **Optimistically indexes locally**: The record appears in queries immediately, without waiting for Jetstream
+2. **Indexes optimistically**: The record appears in queries immediately, before Jetstream confirmation
-3. **Handles OAuth**: The authenticated session is used to sign the write
+3. **Handles OAuth**: Uses the authenticated session to sign the write

 | Without Quickslice | With Quickslice |
 |---|---|